OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 ![Overview of the measuring system structure](images/generated/RCM_DX_MS_overview.png)

-#### Example

-As an example, a measuring system that records environmental data is described here.
-This measuring system can acquire several types of data, but belongs to the measuring system group "ADDITIONAL_DATA".
-The data are stored in individual data source groups, this is described in the chapter [\ref{datasource-group} Datasource Group](#datasource-group).

 #### Attributes

 The following attributes are contained in the group of the measuring system: